 You might think that this reduction in size would equate to lower water flow at the kitchen faucet, but it actually made no noticeable difference.
 Hot and cold water flow both seemed to be identical after this switch.
 So what’s the downside to this, and why don’t more plumbers do this?
 It’s a code violation.
 Table 610.3 of the Minnesota State Plumbing Code requires a minimum of 1/2″ pipe to the kitchen sink.
 Because of this, I left the old 1/2″ water line in place.
 I figured that if someone made a stink about this when they bought my house, I’d revert to the 1/2″ line and they could start wasting time and water again.
 That never happened, however.
 The home inspector for the new buyers never mentioned it, and I say good for him.

 Finished Basement = point-of-use water heater

 My new (to me) home has a finished basement, so running a 3/8″ water line to the kitchen sink faucet was out of the question.
 Instead, I installed a point-of-use water heater.
-I went with the Bosch 2.5 gallon unit which Home Depot sells for about $150.
-After clearing out the area under my sink and pre-installing the T&P discharge tube, the whole installation took me less than five minutes.
+I went with the Bosch 2.5-gallon unit which Amazon sells for about $180.
+After clearing the area under my sink and pre-installing the T&P discharge tube, the installation took me less than five minutes.
 No joke.